A DUI Can Haunt Your Life And Career

 Michigan has a variety of drunk driving offenses including Operating While Intoxicated (OWI), Operating While Visibly Impaired (OWVI), Operating Under the Influence of Drugs (OUID) and Operating with the Presence of Drugs (OWPD).
 These can be based upon any driving that is visibly affected by alcohol, a controlled substance, or a combination of both.

-At Gormley and Johnson Law Offices, PLC, our Howell and Fowlerville attorneys defend individuals throughout the surrounding areas of Michigan (including Lansing/East Lansing and Brighton) who have been charged with these criminal offenses.
+At Gormley Law Offices, PLC, our Howell and Fowlerville attorneys defend individuals throughout the surrounding areas of Michigan (including Lansing/East Lansing and Brighton) who have been charged with these criminal offenses.
 We can advise you about what to do if you are pulled over, and we can defend your rights.
 Call us at 517-219-9301 for a free consultation.
+Our Livingston County based team is ready to help.

 What Does It Take To Be Charged With Drunk Driving?